jkunimune/Map-Projections/README.md

 To build the JAR and EXE files, you use the Ant file `build.xml`.
 I don't know what commands are used for that; IntelliJ IDEA does it for me.
-The main trick here is you *must* use the Java 8 JDK because the tool I use, Javapackager, was dropped in Java 9.
+The main trick here is that for this part, you *must* use the Java 8 JDK because the tool I use, Javapackager, was dropped in Java 9.
 If you use Javapackager in conjunction with a newer JDK, it will seem to work at first, but the resulting EXEs won't run.
 You may have to put `javapackager.exe` in your path and install the WiX Toolset 4 and Inno Setup 5 (not Inno Setup 6!).

 Javapackager does often have problems but doesn't have useful error messages (every failure mode appears to be "builder did not produce a bundle"), so I apologize about that.
 Make sure you set the directories at the top of the file according to your file system, make sure the compiled Java is in the `bin/` directory, make sure none of the jar files have restricted read access or are being used by any other programs.